sjofna/GitHubifycode/main_driver_guide_rough.md

 > Useful text
  etc doesnt work w collapsable lists.... -->

 ### Other Required Scripts to Run the Package

 Ensure that all additional scripts are downloaded and file path names have been replaced with personal file paths.
+These additional scripts define custom functions that will be used in this package.

 >[!NOTE]
 > The file path provided will not match the user's personal file path.
 If this is not changed, the code will not run correctly.

 ### Set File Paths for Inputs and Outputs